krupeshrved/krupeshrved.github.io/index.markdown

 ## Objective

 - Looking for opportunities as a Product Manager in a company or a well reputable association, thereby using a blend of my technical and business skills to deliver world-class differentiating products that empower customers
+- I believe in bringing out four aspect of a product - Emotion, Empowerment, Simpilicty and Beauty - which can be achieved with a combination of technology and humanity

 ## Experience